hofstadter-io/hof-docs/content/getting-started/create.md

 ---
 title: "Creators"
+description: "Application blueprints and bootstraping from in any git repo"
-brief: "for blueprints or bootstraping from in any git repo"
+brief: "Application blueprints and bootstraping from in any git repo"

 weight: 30
 ---